 The future of augmented reality technology will be in the cloud

 Do you remember the furor caused by the game Pokemon Go?
 That was one of the first massive experiences of contact with augmented reality technology that the world had experienced.
-Beyond the Pokemon Go madness, what it showed us was, in some way, what our interaction with the internet of things will look like in the near future.
+Beyond the Pokemon Go´s madness, this showed us what our interaction with the internet of things might look like in the near future.

 Imagine being able to get information in real time about everything you see in your house, on the street or even in the supermarket through your mobile phone or your glasses.
 This will be possible thanks to the storage of an interactive 3D map of reality in the cloud.
 In other words, the definitive fusion between the real and the virtual world.